August 30

 NATO launched Operation Deliberate Force, unleashing a massive aerial bombardment campaign against Bosnian Serb military infrastructure.
 This sustained pressure crippled the Bosnian Serb army’s ability to maintain the siege of Sarajevo, directly forcing their leadership to the negotiating table and accelerating the path toward the Dayton Agreement that ended the war.

-Loyalist forces from the Democratic Republic of the Congo, backed by Angolan and Zimbabwean allies, recaptured Matadi…
+Loyalist forces from the Democratic Republic of the Congo, supported by Angolan and Zimbabwean military contingents, …

-Loyalist forces from the Democratic Republic of the Congo, backed by Angolan and Zimbabwean allies, recaptured Matadi and the critical Inga hydroelectric dams in 1998.
-The battle was part of the Second Congo War — often called Africa's World War — which eventually drew in nine nations and killed millions.
+Loyalist forces from the Democratic Republic of the Congo, supported by Angolan and Zimbabwean military contingents, recaptured the port city of Matadi and the strategically vital Inga hydroelectric dams from Rwandan-backed RCD rebels in 1998.
+The battle for control of the Inga dams, which supplied electricity to much of the western DRC and neighboring countries, demonstrated the stakes of the Second Congo War.
+The conflict, often called Africa's World War, eventually drew nine nations into a catastrophe that killed an estimated five million people.

 East Timorese voted overwhelmingly for independence from Indonesia in a UN-supervised referendum in 1999 — 78.5% in f…